All for You (Janet Jackson album): Singles

-"Doesn't Really Matter" was released a single from The Nutty Professor II: The Klumps soundtrack on May 21, 2000.
-It peaked atop the Billboard Hot 100 for three weeks.
-The song was later included on All for You with slightly altered production.
-The album version was performed at the 2000 MTV Video Music Awards.
-The title track was released as the album's lead single on March 6, 2001.
+The title track was sent to radio stations as the album's lead single on March 6, 2001.
 It broke several airplay records upon its debut, being the first song in history to be added to every pop, urban, and rhythmic radio station within its first week of release, and also had the highest first-week audience impressions in history.
+Kevin McCabe of Radio & Records noted that "no other song has conquered all reporting stations in its first week at radio, let alone mastered three formats in one week".
 It was also the highest debut for a single not commercially available in the United States and France.
-It became Jackson's most successful single in the US since "That's the Way Love Goes", staying at number one for seven weeks.
+It became Jackson's most successful single in the US since "That's the Way Love Goes" (1993), staying at number one for seven weeks.
 Internationally, the song reached the top ten in most countries worldwide.
 Its music video received four MTV Video MTV Video Music Awards nominations, including Video of the Year and Best Female Video.

 "Someone to Call My Lover" was released as the second single on June 12, 2001.
 It was also a success, peaking at number three on the Hot 100 for three consecutive weeks.
 The song became a top ten and twenty hit internationally.
 It earned a Grammy Award nomination for Best Female Pop Vocal Performance.
 The third single, "Son of a Gun (I Betcha Think This Song Is About You)," was remixed to feature Missy Elliott and additional vocals from Carly Simon.
 Released on November 6, 2001, it peaked at number twenty-eight on the Billboard Hot 100, and the top fifteen and thirty of many countries internationally, also reaching number thirteen in Europe.
 Its single version was later included as a bonus track on the album's re-release.
 "Come On Get Up" was intended to be the album's fourth commercial single, but was canceled following the conclusion of Jackson's world tour.
 It was released exclusively in Japan in November 2001.
 "Trust a Try" was also intended to be released as a single, with Jackson saying, "I'll get around to "Trust a Try," because I love that song."
 A single version was prepared but was not released, as Virgin Records ceased promotion for all artists on the label following large financial losses from Mariah Carey's Glitter project and recording contract.